divega/EntityFramework.Docs/entity-framework/ef6/advanced/configuring/code-based-configuration-ef6-onwards.md

 ## Overriding DbConfiguration

 There are some situations where you need to override the configuration set in the DbConfiguration.
-This is not typically done by application developers but rather by thrid party providers and plug-ins that cannot use a derived DbConfiguration class.
+This is not typically done by application developers but rather by third party providers and plug-ins that cannot use a derived DbConfiguration class.

 For this, EntityFramework allows an event handler to be registered that can modify existing configuration just before it is locked down.
 It also provides a sugar method specifically for replacing any service returned by the EF service locator.
 This is how it is intended to be used: